 Continuity plan summary

 LNC is committed to safeguarding the interests of its clients and customers in the event of an emergency or significant business disruption ("SBD").
-LNC’s broad business continuity strategy is designed to enable LNC to meet its existing obligations to its clients and customers in the event of an emergency or SBD by safeguarding employees and property, making a financial and operational assessment, recovering and resuming operations, protecting all of LNC’s books and records, and allowing customers to conduct business.
+LNC’s broad business continuity strategy is designed to enable LNC to meet its existing obligations to its clients and customers in the event of an emergency or SBD by safeguarding employees and property, making a financial and operational assessment, recovering, and resuming operations, protecting LNC’s books and records, and allowing customers to conduct business.